simongravelle/lammpstutorials-old-solutions/README.md

-# lammpstutorials-solutions
+# Solutions to the LAMMPS tutorials exercices

-Those are the solutions to all the exercises found on lammpstutorials.github.io.
+Those are the solutions to all the exercises found on [lammpstutorials](https://lammpstutorials.github.io/).

-Feel free to contact me if you notice something missing or inconsistent: simon.gravelle@live.fr
+Feel free to contact me if you notice something missing or inconsistent using simon.gravelle@live.fr